mcharouk/aws/Certification/machinelearning.md

 * Numeric
   * Normalization : rescale the values to a range between 0 and 1.
 0 corresponds to the min value,and 1 to the max. i.e. **min-max scaling**
   * Standardization : rescale feature so that mean is 0 and standard deviation (ecart type) is 1. i.e. **StandardScaler**
+    * Not that normalization and standardization are not efficient on all algorithms.
+They are the most effective on linear models.
   * Binning : regroup some categories in macro categories to lower the noise.
 For example numeric values can be classified in ranges
   * Log transformation : apply the logarithmic function to the values.
 It scales down the large outlier values
 * Text features